sheldonucr/ucr-eecs168-lab/lab3/README.md

 ### Hint

 A full adder adds binary number with carry in and out.
 A 1-bit full adder adds three one-bit number, such as A, B, and CIN.
 A and B are the operands and CIN is a bit carried in from the previous less significant stage.

 ![fig52](images/fig52.png)

 _**Fig. 52.
 1-bit Full Adder Schematic**_

 In Fig.52, there are two-stage.
 The first one is to generate `COUT` and the second one is to generate `S` which is final sum.
 It requires 28 transistors including two inverters.
-You can use your own design but you need to transistor-level design.
+You can use your own design but you need to have transistor-level design.

 ![fig53](images/fig53.png)